dkales/picnic_m4/README.md

   It aims to provide first order protection against probing side-channel attacks.
 See the paper for description and analysis of the countermeasures.
 Modify file `config.h` for selecting the masking approach (default is *selective half-masking*).

-There are two possibilities to execute the implementations:
+There are two possibilities to execute the implementations, both requiring the [pqm4 framework](https://github.com/mupq/pqm4).
+Copy the `crypto_sign/picnic3l1` folder inside `pqm4/crypto_sign`, and after that:
 * For x64 platforms, use the `Makefile` inside `opt/` or `masked/` to build the corresponding version.
 Tests can be built and executed with `make kats` and by running the produced binary.
-Benchmarks can be executed after `make bench` by running the binary with instance `7`.
+Benchmarks can be executed after `make bench` by running the binary with instance number `7`.
-* For ARM Cortex-M4, we support the [pqm4 framework](https://github.com/mupq/pqm4).
-Copy or link the `crypto_sign/picnic3l1` folder inside `pqm4/crypto_sign`.
-After that, the whole `pqm4` functionality will be available (test, benchmarks, testvectors, etc).
+* For ARM Cortex-M4, the whole `pqm4` functionality will be available (test, benchmarks, testvectors, etc).
 We refer to `pqm4` for additional usage documentation.

 Our formal verification scripts can be validated with [maskVerif](https://gitlab.com/benjgregoire/maskverif).